JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 of it is an [open research question][6].
-Because of this, all existing specifications of other languages (e.g. C++, Rust, Go, etc.) claim "no-thin-air" guarantee (at a certain level of access atomicity), without actually defining what constitutes "thin-air" values.
+Because of this, all existing specifications of other languages (e.g. C++, Rust, Go, etc.) claim "no-thin-air" guarantee (at a certain level of access atomicity) without actually defining what constitutes "thin-air" values.

 The Java memory model attempted to resolve this issue